Pat Mahomes, Tyreek Hill Are Taking over the NFL as Next Superstar Tandem

 But Chiefs head coach Andy Reid is an offensive genius who has a special way with quarterbacks and the players who surround those quarterbacks.

-Hill was a fifth-round pick two years ago, but under Reid he's already scored 23 touchdowns as a receiver, rusher and return man, and he's well on track to make his third Pro Bowl in as many NFL campaigns.
+Hill was a fifth-round pick two years ago, but under Reid, he's already scored 23 touchdowns as a receiver, rusher and return man, and he's well on track to make his third Pro Bowl in as many NFL campaigns.

 Smith was a borderline-bust No. 1 overall pick in San Francisco, but his rated-based numbers improved dramatically under Reid's tutelage, culminating in a career year in 2017.
 And Reid also famously got the most out of Donovan McNabb, Kevin Kolb, Jeff Garcia and Michael Vick in Philadelphia.

-You always know Reid will put his quarterback in a position to succeed.
+Reid will always put his quarterback in a position to succeed.
 It's what he does best.

 That's not to say Mahomes can start preparing a Hall of Fame speech.
 The No. 10 overall pick entered the league raw.
-His mechanics still aren't perfect, and he will undoubtedly still need to work on his decision-making skills.
+His mechanics still aren't perfect, and he will undoubtedly need to work on his decision-making skills.
 There will eventually be growing pains.

-But on Sunday, Reid, Hill and the Chiefs showed us that there probably isn't a better place in football for a young, promising quarterback to take the reins.
+But on Sunday, Reid, Hill and the Chiefs showed there probably isn't a better place in football for a young, promising quarterback to take the reins.

 The Chiefs don't yet know exactly what they have in Mahomes, but they do know what they have with Reid, Hill, Hunt, star tight end Travis Kelce (who was hardly needed for Sunday's offensive explosion) and even Spencer Ware, Conley and Watkins, and it's extraordinary.